RAVE FabriCARE's True Quality Cleaning Blog

 Can any ordinary dry cleaner explain why their prices end in 1, 3, 7 or 9?

-Let’s assume, hypothetically, that every ordinary cleaner has developed a sophisticated cost accounting system that apportions total production costs to specific garments (pants, sweaters, dresses, etc.) — an extremely complicated undertaking.
-Even if they applied a standard gross profit margin to the production costs for each type of garment, they couldn’t possibly come up with prices that ended in 1, 3, 7 or 9.
+Let's assume, hypothetically, that every ordinary cleaner has developed a sophisticated cost accounting system that apportions total production costs to specific garments (pants, sweaters, dresses, etc.) -- an extremely complicated undertaking that would challenge the most gifted cost accountant.
+Even if they applied a standard gross profit margin to the production costs for each type of garment, they couldn't possibly come up with prices that ended in 1, 3, 7 or 9.

 All of which points to this: Even though their prices might be influenced by the prices charged by other cleaners in a 5 to 10 mile radius, their prices are, in reality, sucked out of thin air, modified to end in a 1, 3, 7 or 9 and confirmed by gut instinct.